saylesss88/nix-book/src/installation/enc/enc_install.md

 - The flake will be placed at `/etc/nixos/flake` after the install and reboot, I choose to move it to my home directory.
-Since the file was first in `/etc` you'll need to adjust the permissions with something like `sudo chown -R $USER:users ~/flake` and then you can work on it without privilege escalation.
+Since the file was first in `/etc` you'll need to adjust the permissions with something like `sudo chown -R $USER:$USER ~/flake` and then you can work on it without privilege escalation.
+This requires that you create a group for your user as done in the `configuration.nix` above.

 - You can check the layout of your btrfs system with: